arshrahman/parking-app/README.md

 ### Running App

-1. Run the jar file and pass the input file in the command line.
+1. Run the jar file via terminal and pass the input file as argument.
 Open terminal and run the following snippet

         cd parking-app
         java -jar parking-app.jar valid_input.txt

 2. Import the project in your preferred IDE and run the app.
-Please pass in the input file as the command line arguments.
+Pass the input file as command line argument.

-        valid_input.txt
+        Positive flow: valid_input.txt
-        invalid_input.txt
+        Negative flow: invalid_input.txt

 #### Sample input